justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 <img src="images/gc-graph-trace.png" alt="Initial object graph">

 This is the slowest phase of collection as all objects in memory must be visited.
-In addition the object access pattern is across all of memory which makes poor use of the processor cache and may lead to poor performance.
+In addition the object access pattern is across all of memory which makes poor use of the processor cache and may impact performance.
 As a result it is helpful that this work is performed by the collector thread rather than directly holding up mutator threads.

 ### Sweep
 This function is included here for completeness but is actually performed much later due to [lazy sweeping](#lazy-sweeping).